Carrie Mathison: Season 7

 Dante, Max, and former CIA officer Thomas Anson (James D'Arcy) kidnap Martin and get her to confess her complicity in MacLendon's death, which leads to her testifying in Paley's hearings.
 Carrie has her doubts, however, and meets with Saul to discuss the matter; the two of them figure out that Dante is in fact a Russian agent and had orchestrated the entire affair in order to bring down Keane.
 Carrie seduces Dante and then drugs him so her team can surveil his apartment; they discover that Dante had been spying on Carrie as well.
 That night, Dante and Carrie have sex, and are interrupted by a team of Saul's agents, who take Dante into custody.
 Carrie and Saul have a CIA agent pose as Dante's court-appointed lawyer and non-lethally poison him, and promise to give him the antidote if he gives them the details of his plan.
 He tells them of a secret code that would signal GRU Operator Yevgeny Gromov (Costa Ronin) to dissolve his forces.
 Saul persuades Keane to broadcast the code by compromising Twitter servers and violate the privacy of US citizens by tracking who posts confirmations in response to the tweet.

-Carrie goes to Maggie's house to try and reconcile, but instead learns from Bill that Maggie is meeting a lawyer to seek custody of Frannie.
+Carrie goes to Maggie's house to try and reconcile, but instead learns from Bill that Maggie is meeting a lawyer to seek custody of Franny.
 When Dante accuses Gromov of poisoning him, he denies it and tells Dante to call Carrie and ask her if she was responsible.
-Dante calls Carrie, who is picking up Frannie from school early.
+Dante calls Carrie, who is picking up Franny from school early.
 He realizes that Carrie is lying to him, but nonetheless he tells Carrie that Gromov is in the room with him; Gromov then kills him.
-Carrie opts to leave Frannie at school in her rush to the hospital, but Frannie runs after her and is almost accidentally run over by her mother in the parking lot.
+Carrie opts to leave Franny at school in her rush to the hospital, but Franny runs after her and is almost accidentally run over by her mother in the parking lot.
 After learning that Dante is dead, Carrie has a psychotic break at the hospital.